spotify/confidence-sdk-js/api/sdk.api.md

     resolve(context: Context, flags: string[]): FlagResolutionPromise;
 }

+// Warning: (ae-missing-release-tag) "pageViews" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function pageViews(): Trackable.Manager;

+// Warning: (ae-missing-release-tag) "Value" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Value" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export namespace Value {
     // (undocumented)